- Study with us

 Students - Frequently Asked Questions

-The Department of Immigration and Border Protection administers the student visa program in Australia.
+The Department of Home Affairs administers the student visa program in Australia.
 There are a range of different types of student visas you can apply for.
 The one you need will depend on the type of program you're planning on studying (e.g. English language course, vocational training, higher education etc.).
 For shorter periods of study, you may also be able to apply for a Visitor or Working Holiday Maker Visa.
-For more information on the Australian student visa options available and how to apply, visit the Department of Immigration and Border Protection website.
+For more information on the Australian student visa options available and how to apply, visit the The Department of Home Affairs.

 TAFE Queensland has selected key international agents who can help you apply for a TAFE Queensland program or pathway and provide advice and assistance with your student visa application.
 These agents are specialists in Australian student visa applications and can step you through the entire process.
-For example, they can help you decide which student visa is right for you and help you prepare the documentation you need to submit to the Department of Immigration and Border Protection for your application.
+For example, they can help you decide which student visa is right for you and help you prepare the documentation you need to submit to The Department of Home Affairs for your application.

 TAFE Queensland has dedicated support services for international students.
 These include our team of International Student Support Advisors (ISSAs) and a dedicated international student Orientation program to help you settle into life at TAFE Queensland.
 Additional support services include disability support, learning support, job and career services, and counselling services.